 “If you don’t have it, you can still sell the house,” she says.
 “But, it’s a tool that helps expedite the sale of a home.”

-Botwinick, who works with over 81% more single-family homes than the average agent in her market, says disclosures avoid wasting the sellers’ time with buyers who will eliminate the home from their prospect list once they become aware something about the home doesn’t meet their criteria.
+Botwinick, who works with over 81% more single-family homes than the average agent in her market, says disclosures avoid wasting sellers’ time with buyers who will eliminate the home from their prospect list once they become aware something about the property doesn’t meet their criteria.

 From the age of the water heater to HOA restrictions, “The disclosure form helps the buyers make an educated decision as to whether they want to consider or purchase the house,” she says.
 “Providing the information upfront saves the seller time and angst by reducing the chance the buyer will back out of the transaction.”